 Book Marjorie Leithhead

-Marjorie is at present living in Bridge of Weir where she tells stories in local schools and the community.
+Marjorie lives in Bridge of Weir where she tells stories in local schools and the community.
 She enjoyed being Storyteller in Residence at Gunsgreen House in Eyemouth, which is known as the house of secrets, because of its association with smuggling.

 Because she is originally from Eyemouth, Marjorie’s stories are about fishing boats and the folk who sailed in them, the sea, smugglers, pirates, strong wives of fishermen and the fisher lassies.